 The American Chamber Ensemble (ACE), founded by pianist Blanche Abram and clarinetist Naomi Drucker, has presented concerts for more than 50 years.
 In residence at Hofstra University since 1978, ACE, now directed by pianist Marilyn Lehman, is a consortium of distinguished musicians whose concerts explore the music for clarinet and/or piano with strings, woodwinds and/or voice.

-Because ACE is Long Island based, it has, since 1980, included a work celebrating the Festival of Long Island Composers at each concert.
+Because ACE is based on Long Island, it has included a work celebrating the Festival of Long Island Composers at each concert since 1980.
 The purpose is to help its audiences realize that today's composer is their neighbor whose contribution to our culture, although relatively unrecognized, is very important.

 Current ACE performers are pianist Marilyn Lehman, violinist Eriko Sato, and cellist Chris Finckel.